Generalization of Gibbs and Langevin Monte Carlo Algorithms in the Interpolation Regime

-When $\beta$ is large and the hypothesis space is rich, these algorithms can reproduce the dilemma described above by achieving very small training errors on data designed to have large test errors.
-Our paper addresses this \textit{interpolation regime} of the Gibbs posterior and makes the following three contributions: \begin{itemize} \item We give high-probability data-dependent bounds on the test error, both for a hypothesis drawn from the Gibbs posterior and for the posterior mean, assuming that we can freely draw samples from it.
+When $\beta$ is large, and the hypothesis space is rich, these algorithms can reproduce the dilemma described above by achieving very small training errors on data designed to have large test errors.
+Our paper addresses this regime of the Gibbs posterior and makes the following three contributions: \begin{itemize} \item We give high-probability data-dependent bounds on the true error, both for a hypothesis drawn from the Gibbs posterior and for the posterior mean, assuming that we can freely draw samples from it.